14 Wedding Invitation Etiquette Questions We Get All the Time

 Inviting guests to the ceremony only (and not the reception) is a much trickier situation.
 Standard etiquette dictates that everyone who attends the ceremony (or shower or engagement party) should be invited to the wedding reception.
 By inviting guests to the ceremony and not the reception, it could send the message that you don't want to pay for their plate at your party or you don't care enough to have them there to actually celebrate your newlywed status.

-12. If you invited a guest and their S.O. by name, but they recently broke up, can the guest bring someone else instead?
+18. If you invited a guest and their S.O. by name, but they recently broke up, can the guest bring someone else instead?

 Long story short: If you worded the invitation by having their partner's name on the envelope (rather than "and guest"), you have every right to say no to a new plus-one.
 As a rule, invitations are nontransferable when people are invited by name.
 This can help avoid the situation of a guest bringing someone you don't know or aren't particularly friendly with.
 Or perhaps there's someone else who didn't make the original guest list that you'd like to extend an invite to instead.
-(If you're doing this, try not to make the new invitee feel like they're on the B-list.
-It's a good idea to explain the situation with care, especially if they're getting a last-minute invite).

 As for the guest who will be attending solo, if you invited all of your single friends sans dates, let them know they won't be the only one (in case that's their worry).
 On the other hand, if the invitation was addressed with "and guest" rather than specifying their plus-one by name, they're generally free to bring whomever they want.

-14. Is it ever acceptable to uninvite a guest from your wedding?
+22. Is it ever acceptable to uninvite a guest from your wedding?

 Uninviting a guest from your wedding is not something you should take lightly, and generally isn't advised unless it's absolutely necessary.
 In any case, it's not good etiquette to uninvite guests, whether it's due to a change in venue, problems with your budget or a disagreement.
 If you've fallen out with a particular guest, revoking their invitation is likely to make the situation worse (and you definitely don't need that stress ahead of your wedding day).
 It's also going to make your friendship more difficult to salvage, regardless of what caused the disagreement in the first place.
 Discuss the matter with your fiancé, and if you both agree that uninviting the guest is the only reasonable course of action, reach out to the guest directly to explain.
 Preferably, this should be a face-to-face conversation.